Classical and Quantum Mechanics via Lie algebras: Description levels

-\sca{Grad} \cite{Grad} expresses this as ''the adoption of a new entropy is forced by the discovery of new information''.
-More precisely, the adoption of a new {\em model} is forced, since the old model is simply wrong under the new conditions and remains valid only under some restrictions.
-Thus this is not a property of entropy alone, but of all concepts in models of reality relating to effects not observable (in the sense of control theory discussed above).
+\sca{Grad} \cite{Grad} speaks of ''the adoption of a new entropy is forced by the discovery of new information''.
+More precisely, the adoption of a new {\em model} (in which the entropy has different values) is forced, since the old model is simply wrong under the new conditions and remains valid only under some restrictions.

 Observability issues aside, the coarser description usually has a more limited range of applicability; with the qualification discussed in the example, it is generally restricted to those systems whose detailed intensive variable vector $\alpha$ is close to the subspace of vectors of the form $C^T\alpha$ reproducible in the coarse model.

-Finding the right family of thermal variables is therefore a matter of discovery, not of subjective choice.
+\at{move?} Finding the right family of thermal variables is therefore a matter of discovery, not of subjective choice.
 This is further discussed in Section \ref{s.model}.